Nature Center at Shaker Lakes

-The Nature Center at Shaker Lakes is a nonprofit organization in Shaker Heights, Ohio, that works to conserve a natural area, educate visitors about nature, and promote better environmental stewardship.
+The Nature Center at Shaker Lakes is a nonprofit organization in Shaker Heights, Ohio, United States.
+It works to conserve a natural area, educate visitors about nature, and promote better environmental stewardship.
 It was founded in 1966 as the result of a volunteer effort to preserve the Shaker Parklands from becoming the route for a new freeway connecting Cleveland's east side to Downtown Cleveland.

 The nature center offers curriculum-related school programs, including an early childhood program for several east side school districts and the Cleveland Metropolitan School District.
 Walkers, runners, and birdwatchers use the trails for exercise and recreation.

 The center is home to many wildlife and plant species living in a variety of natural habitats, including marsh, brook, field, forest, and ravine.

+The Nature Center's trails do not allow dogs, except service dogs.
+There are trails around the Nature Center that allow dogs such as the Lower Lake Trail.

 Shaker Lakes

 The Shaker Lakes are a system of parklands, connected to the Doan Brook Parklands, through which the Doan Brook runs.
 The Shaker Lakes Park is a natural and semiwild area located at the intersection of three municipalities.
-It includes two lakes created by the Shakers at the North Union Shaker Site when they dammed Doan Brook to power their industries.
+It included two lakes created by the Shakers at the North Union Shaker Site when they dammed Doan Brook to power their industries.
 The swamp and woodland areas constitute a small wilderness in the heaviest concentration of population in Ohio, making it available for study and recreation.
 It is available to people of Greater Cleveland year-round for walking, photography, painting, nature study, rest, and family recreation.

-The Nature Center at Shaker Lakes does not manage Horseshoe or Lower lakes.
+The Nature Center at Shaker Lakes did not manage or control Horseshoe or Lower lakes.
+These lakes were/are managed by NEORSD.

-The nature center serves much of Cleveland's east side including the Shaker Square and Buckeye neighborhoods.
-It also serves eastside suburbs of Cleveland including Shaker Heights, Cleveland Heights, University Heights, East Cleveland, Beachwood, and South Euclid.
+The nature center serves much of Cleveland's east side, including the Shaker Square and Buckeye neighborhoods.
+It also serves eastside suburbs of Cleveland, including Shaker Heights, Cleveland Heights, University Heights, East Cleveland, Beachwood, and South Euclid.